 (reply) "I’d rather be insane and alive than sane and dead."

 Cornel Wilde as Police Lt.
-Leonard Diamond tries to get Helen Walker as Alicia Brown (to testify against Mr. Brown)
+Leonard Diamond attempts to get Helen Walker as Alicia Brown to testify (against Mr. Brown)

 "Well, could I get in touch with you?"